kevinvandenbreemen/video-game-user/README.md

 As discussed earlier there is a sprite editor you can use to edit a tile.

+## Tile Based Game
+If you are creating a tile based game you can use the convenient ```TileBasedGameWorld``` type to define where your tiles should go in the game world.
+This type provides a series of levels, which consist of grids of tiles.

 ## Defining your Game's Logic
 Game logic is typically written in a game model.
 The game model is then interacted with by an object implementing the ```VideoGameController``` interface.